moulos-lab/better4u/01_genetic_data_analysis_plan/README.md

 ## Open issues

-* Which program will be used for GWAS?
-We have drafted examples using REGENIE.
-It was suggested by R. Pool to use GCTA as SAIGE and REGENIE do not behave well with twins.
 * "Anonymization" of PCs should be checked/verified.
 * Do we need also `FID` for the clustering of projected PCs?
 If yes the process above must be amended.